 Information and orientation sessions

 Information sessions for students interested in studying abroad are held in each faculty, usually before the winter break.
 Orientation sessions for successful applicants are held twice a year to support outgoing students with their applications.
 Dates, times and places will be communicated in due course.

 How does study exchange affect your BU degree?

 The credits you study on exchange will be transferred back to BU so that they count towards your BU degree outcome.
 It is important to note that your units will only be recognised on a pass/fail basis, so that while you do not need to achieve the highest grade while on exchange you will need to pass the units to progress at BU.
 Any grades obtained while overseas will not count towards your final degree classification, instead the grades you receive for the remaining semester at BU will be doubled up to calculate your grade for the whole academic year.

 If you have any queries of an academic nature, you should contact the Study Abroad Academic Coordinator in your faculty.
 (Please note: we will confirm the faculty contacts as soon as possible).

 If you have any other non-academic queries regarding the application process, please email the Global Engagement Mobility Officer or call them on 01202 965824.

 Alternatively, you can attend a drop-in session when you can talk to a member of the Global Engagement Mobility Team.
-These are held weekly at The Edge, on Tuesdays between 9am and 12pm.
+These are held weekly at The Edge, on Tuesdays between 9am and 12pm and Wednesdays between 1pm and 5pm.
 Check MyCareerHub for confirmation and updates.